Leading the way with minimally invasive spine surgery

 We understand you have choices when deciding where to go for spine surgery.
 We also know that most patients want experience and skill, and they want it as close to home as possible.

 At all four of our acute care hospitals—Lankenau Medical Center, Bryn Mawr Hospital, Paoli Hospital and Riddle Hospital—conveniently located just outside of Philadelphia, we take a team approach to your care.
-Our spine surgeons work closely with doctors from other specialties as well as with radiologists, orthopedic program managers nurses and physical therapists who are specially trained in postoperative spinal surgery care and care of patients with spinal conditions.
+Our spine surgeons work closely with doctors from other specialties as well as with radiologists, orthopaedic program managers nurses and physical therapists who are specially trained in postoperative spinal surgery care and care of patients with spinal conditions.
 We take the time to educate you throughout the process and help alleviate any fears and concerns you might have, from presurgery to recovery and getting back to doing the things you love to do.

 Our surgeons are also engaged in clinical research initiatives to explore and develop the latest technologies and treatments in spinal care.
 One such technology currently being clinically evaluated is the Altum® Pedicle Osteotomy System, a new minimally invasive treatment option for patients with lumbar spinal stenosis and degenerative spondylolisthesis.
 Bryn Mawr Hospital was honored to be the first to treat a patient using this innovative system.